Aider-AI/aider/aider/website/docs/usage/commands.md

 ### Emacs

+- `Up Arrow` : Move up one line in the current message.
+- `Down Arrow` : Move down one line in the current message.
-- `Up Arrow` : Scroll back through previously sent messages.
+- `Ctrl-Up` : Scroll back through previously sent messages.
-- `Down Arrow` : Scroll forward through previously sent messages.
+- `Ctrl-Down` : Scroll forward through previously sent messages.
 - `Ctrl-A` : Move cursor to the start of the line.
 - `Ctrl-B` : Move cursor back one character.
 - `Ctrl-D` : Delete the character under the cursor.